bfuchs18/FoodBrainStudy_fMRI-intake/README.md

 This folder contains code used to process and analyze MRI data following fmriprep

 -   gen_sub_scripts_paper2: generates a wrapper file for each subject using templates in template_scripts/.
 The wrapper will be used to call scripts in proc_scripts/
--   proc_scripts/1_smooth-scale: smooths (blurs) and scales fmri data (uses derivatives from fmriprep)
+-   proc_scripts/1_smooth-scale: smooths (blurs) and scales fMRI data (uses derivatives from fmriprep)
 -   proc_scripts/2_createmask: creates overall foodcue mask using separate foodcue run masks (uses derivatives from fmriprep)
 -   proc_scripts/3_3ddeconvolve: runs first-level GLM (uses derivatives from fmriprep and output from code in BIDS/code/foodcue_proc/)
 -   template_scripts/paper2_wrapper-afni: template wrapper